jupyter/docker-stacks/examples/make-deploy/README.md

 ### How do I run over HTTPS?

 Instead of `make notebook`, run `make self-signed-notebook PASSWORD=your_desired_password`.
-This target gives you a notebook wtih a self-signed certificate.
+This target gives you a notebook with a self-signed certificate.

 ### That self-signed certificate is a pain.
 Let's Encrypt?